How to support your transgender child

 Doing your research around gender dysphoria (the name given to the condition trans people live with) will help both you and your child come to terms with their identity and move forwards.

-"Remember too that, with the accessibility of information on the internet, your child may have already spent hours researching and learning, and may actually be very well informed [themself]."
+With the accessibility of information on the internet, your child may have already spent hours researching and learning, and may actually be very well informed themselves.

 Next steps and exploring options

 Social transition is often the first step for many trans children, and can be a tricky time - particularly with schools and peers who may not understand or be supportive of changes to your child's pronoun, name, hairstyle or clothing.

 As a parent, Joe says, you can help by supporting your child to explore their gender identity without fixed ideas of outcomes.
 "Let them know you love them whoever they are or turn out to be, and they'll find their way," he says.
 "These are all superficial and easily reversible changes; the key is to ensure your child feels loved and accepted."